ryanmedwards/CS_420_Project/README.md

-This program is meant to collect and process data from https://opensky-network.org/.
+This program is meant to collect and process StateVector data from https://opensky-network.org/.